Ashantfet/ImpByte/README.md

 ## 🏁 Conclusion

-ByteSize turns **one long video into multiple high-quality reels**, saving creators hours of manual work.
+ImpByte demonstrates how **multimodal AI** can be combined with **practical video engineering** to solve real creator problems.

-It demonstrates how **multimodal AI** can be combined with **practical video engineering** to solve real creator problems in a production-style pipeline.
+It transforms a single long-form video into **multiple high-quality, platform-ready reels**, reducing manual effort while preserving content integrity.

 ---

 ## 👤 Author

 **Ashant Kumar**